jtgry/blessyourheart/content/_index.md

   button_url: "/Shop"
 - template: block-feature
   heading: Our Passion
-  content: We are a mother daughter team specializing in farmhouse and french country
+  content: We began our business in October of 2015, and are so blessed to be fulfilling
-    decor and is passionate about making the vision for your home come true!
+    our passion and serving others.
+We love finding unique items for our store that can’t be found just anywhere!
-  image: images/tulips.jpg
+  image: uploads/_DSC0844.jpg
   image_alignment: right
   button_text: Learn More
   button_url: "/Shop"